nrfconnect/sdk-nrf/samples/nrf9160/gnss/README.rst

                 $GPRMC,054824.58,A,6129.28608,N,02346.17887,E,0.08,0.00,030620,,,A,V*29
                 ---------------------------------

-   If NMEA-only mode is enabled:
+   If NMEA-only output mode is enabled:

    a.
 Observe that the following information is displayed in the terminal emulator: